 The Museum Studies concentration consists of five courses (15 credit hours).
 Students are required to complete three core courses and two elective courses.
 Students may only count three credit hours toward both the art history major and the museum studies concentration.

-Dr. John Ott, Art History Coordinator, Associate Professor of Art History
+Dr. Sarah Brooks, Associate Professor of Art History

 Ph.D.
 Art History, Institute of Fine Arts, NYU M.A.
 Art History, Institute of Fine Arts, NYU B.A.
 Art History, Dartmouth College

 PhD.
 Art History, Boston University; M.A.
 Art History, Boston University; B.A.
 Foreign Languages (French & German), Hamilton College